optimization

 Summary

-Covering solar panels safely requires understanding that panels remain electrically live whenever light - even diffuse indoor light - reaches them.
-Fully opaque, purpose-made covers ($15 - $60 per panel) are the most reliable physical covering solution, while activating your system's rapid shutdown eliminates panel-level voltage without physical covering at all.
-For storm events, leave panels uncovered - they're engineered to survive extreme weather and improvised tarps create more risk than they prevent.
-For portable or off-grid panels, purpose-made soft storage cases are the right solution.
-For more ways to protect and optimize your solar investment, see our full guide on increasing solar PV yield by 20%.
-For ongoing cleaning schedules, inspection checklists, and monitoring recommendations, see our solar panel maintenance guide.
+Panels stay electrically live whenever any light reaches them.
+Fully opaque, purpose-made covers ($15 - $60 per panel) are the most reliable physical solution, while rapid shutdown eliminates panel-level voltage with no covering at all.
+For storms, leave panels uncovered - they're built to survive extreme weather, and improvised tarps add more risk than they prevent.
+For portable panels, use purpose-made soft cases.
+For cleaning schedules and inspection checklists, see our solar panel maintenance guide.

 Frequently Asked Questions